schirmer-lab/metagear/README.md

 }
 ```

 For better resource control, a `maxForks` parameter can be adjusted for all processes.
-This will determine the number of parallel processes that can be executed a given time.
-Keep in mind that each process can request a certain number of CPUs and RAM, this is inportant to consider when dealing with oversubscription or memmory problems.
+This will determine the number of parallel processes that can be executed at a given time.
+Keep in mind that each process can request a certain number of CPUs and RAM, this is important to consider when dealing with oversubscription or memory problems.

 ## Usage